-Many fishes migrate on regular basis, on a time scale ranging from daily to annually or longer.
-It may be of short distance over few meters to thousands of kilometers.
+Many fishes migrate on a regular basis, on a time scale ranging from daily to annually or longer.
+It may be of short distance over a few meters to thousands of kilometers.

-Reason for Migration in Fishes: Fishes usually migrate to feed, to reproduce, or in some cases the reason is not known.
+Reason for Migration in Fishes: Fishes usually migrate to feed, to reproduce, or in some cases, the reason is not known.
 Most fishes migrate to reproduce, as some live in seawater but reproduce in fresh water and vice-versa.

 Anadromous fishes migrate from the sea up into freshwater to spawn, examples – salmon, striped bass

 - These fishes spend most of their lives living and feeding in the sea.

 - Salmon and striped bass are well-known Anadromous fishes, that make large migrations.
 Salmon spawn in the cold, clear waters of lakes or upper streams.
 They lay eggs in gravel beds.